 Particular fungi have always been hard to treat, but, increasingly, some that were once easy to manage are becoming ever more difficult to tackle.

-For instance, the very common fungus Candida, which can cause invasive infections, is starting to become immune to conventional antifungals.
+For instance, the very common fungus Candida, which can cause invasive infections, is

 So, the race is on to design antifungal drugs that can circumnavigate this medical conundrum.
 One new and surprising contender is nylon.